About Us

 Mr. Alex Kisyanga

-MOH Chief of Rehabilitation
+MOH Chief of Rehab

 Ms. Irene vvbbbbb